snoopjos/Microsoft-Entra-ID-Registered-Device-Lab/README.md

 - Device showing as registered in Entra ID.

 <!-- Note that its not possible to switch user account in OS when its a VM opposed to using VirtualBox -->

+### Step 5 - Conditional Policy
+- Policy created and activated.
+Allowing access only to Office 365 products.